-The TOE consists of the Tenable Nessus Agent 8.0.0 application, which is a C application.
+The TOE consists of the Tenable Nessus Network Monitor 5.12.0 application, which is a C application with a PHP/JavaScript web front-end running on a proprietary web server.
 The TOE has both Linux and Windows platform versions.